30+ Outing Ideas for Seattle-Area Families on Mid-Winter Break

 Go to the snow

-Lots of families are spending their weekends skiing this winter.
-But there are far cheaper ways to go play in the snow — while we have the chance.
+Some families are spending their weekends skiing this winter.
+But there are plenty of ways to play in the snow — while we have the chance.
 If you want to go frolic in the white stuff, plan carefully.

 - Sledding and tubing spots around the region deliver a screaming good time.